fatfullin/Particle-Hide-Effect/README.md

 *   `effect.updateConfig(newConfig)`: Updates the effect's configuration on the fly.
 Accepts an object with one or more configuration options.
 *   `effect.destroy()`: Removes the canvas, stops the animation loop, and cleans up event listeners.

-## Demo

-Check out the [live demo](https://fatfullin.github.io/Particle-Hide-Effect/demo) to see the particle effect in action and experiment with different settings.

 ## License